TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Case/Index.rst

 given key.
 The principle is similar to that of the "switch" construct in PHP.

+The value of the "key" property determines, which of the provided cObjects will finally be rendered.

-The "key" property is expected to match one of the values found in the "Array".
-If none is found, the "default" property will be used.
-Any string can be used as value in the "Array" except for those that match another property.
-So the forbidden values are: "setCurrent", "key", "stdWrap" and "if".
-And of course, "default" has a special meaning.
+The "key" property is expected to match one of the values found in the "array of cObjects".
+Any string can be used as value in this array, except for those that match another property.
+So the forbidden values
+are: "if", "setCurrent", "key", and "stdWrap". "default" also cannot be used as it has a special meaning: If the value of the "key" property is *not* found in the array of cObjects, then the cObject from the "default" property will be used.

 .. ### BEGIN~OF~TABLE ###